hideyukiinada/maddiecnn/README.md

 | Test set | 613 | Used during testing to test against data that was not in training set |  dataset/256.test |
 | Total | 3679 |   |

+# Accuracy of prediction
+Accuracy was measured by running maddiecnn_predict script against 613 images that are not used in training.
+Classes for 516 files completely matched (84.1%).
+Partial match was considered incorrect.
+If you have any lower/higher accurary result in your environment, I'd love to hear from you.

 # Running the scripts
 ## Requirements